egillies/fs-journal/journal/02/questions.md

 # Intro to JavaScript

-01. Which keywords are used to declare a variable in JavaScript?
+1. Which keywords are used to declare a variable in JavaScript?

-    > | ANSWER HERE |
+    let, const, var (old)

-02. What is the definition of a function?
+2. What is the definition of a function?

-    > | ANSWER HERE |
+    block of code used to perform a particular task

-03. What are the `SOLID` principles?
+3. What are the `SOLID` principles?

-    > | ANSWER HERE |
+    single responsibility, open closed, liskov substistution, interface integration, dependency inversion

-04. Given this array: How could you remove the `pineapple`?
+4. Given this array: How could you remove the `pineapple`?

     ```js
-    let fruit = ['apple', 'banana', 'pineapple', 'orange', 'strawberry']
+    let fruit = ["apple", "banana", "pineapple", "orange", "strawberry"];
     ```

-    > | ANSWER HERE |
+    splice method

-05. Given these two objects: How could you add each to the others friends arrays?
+5. Given these two objects: How could you add each to the others friends arrays?

     ```js
     let you = {
       name: "You",
       hair: true,
-        friends: []
+      friends: [],
-    }
+    };
     let them = {
       name: "Them",
       hair: false,
-        friends: []
+      friends: [],
+    };
+    ```

+    array.push

+6. Give an example of a JavaScript `Conditional`:

+    if (hour < 12) {
+    console.log("good morning")
     }
-    ```

-    > | ANSWER HERE |

-06. Give an example of a JavaScript `Conditional`:

-    > | ANSWER HERE |

-07. What is the main difference between `parameters` and `arguments`?
+7. What is the main difference between `parameters` and `arguments`?

-    > | ANSWER HERE |
+    a parameter is a name created in a function definition an argument is the value each function derives from the parameter when the function is invoked

-08. Instead of writing everything to the console, what is a better way to debug your code?
+8. Instead of writing everything to the console, what is a better way to debug your code?

-    > | ANSWER HERE |
+    testing it in the web browser

-09. What is the difference between a `primitive` value and a `reference` value?
+9. What is the difference between a `primitive` value and a `reference` value?

-    > | ANSWER HERE |
+    primitive value is data that is not a function and has no methods or properties reference value inclues array, object, and function

 10. Demonstrate a loop that prints the numbers between -100 and 100?

-    > | ANSWER HERE |
+    for(let i = 0; i < 101; i++);